-This article first appeared in The Havok Journal on 11MAR15.
+This first appeared in The Havok Journal on March 11, 2015.

-I am a US Army lieutenant and I have never, not even once, been asked to participate in a “war game.”
+I am a U.S. Army lieutenant and I have never, not even once, been asked to participate in a “war game.”
 I have not been trained how to do this, and neither have I been expected to figure out a combat scenario on my own in which I control the layout of forces as well as the overall strategy.
 Not once.
 Not on paper or in the woods.
-Not even in my current job as platoon leader.
+Not even in my current job as a platoon leader.
 And I am not alone.
-My fellow platoon leaders, some of which are pinning captain this year, have a smattering of experience war-gaming but it is often an anecdotal OPD or a single-case-type-scenario.
-With that in mind, I will start my in-depth (and tongue-in-cheek) analysis of this phenomenon in my new 3-part series entitled: “What Happened To My War Games?”
-With Part 1 of 3: Shut Up Lieutenant.
+My fellow platoon leaders, some of which are pinning captain this year, have a smattering of experience wargaming but it is often an anecdotal OPD or a single-case-type-scenario.
+With that in mind, I will start my in-depth (and tongue-in-cheek) analysis of this phenomenon.
 Here goes…

-Instead, I was taught at a nauseatingly dumbed-down manner how to run a range, a STX lane, and a live-fire.
+Instead, I was taught in a nauseatingly dumbed-down manner how to run a range, an STX lane, and a live-fire.
 Although these are important I figured somewhere in there I would get to use my little college-educated brain-housing-unit to explore the battlefield and experiment with tactics.
 Nope.
 Wrong.
 Shut up, lieutenant.